tanaikech/ggsrun/help/README.md

 <a name="rearrangescripts"></a>
 ## 12. Rearrange Script in Project
-Have you thought about rearranging Google Apps Scripts in a project?
-Also I have thought about it.
-Finally, I found the workaround to do it.
+Have you ever thought about rearranging Google Apps Scripts in a project which can be seen at the script editor?
+I also have thought about it.
+Finally, I could find the workaround to do it.
 From ggsrun with v1.3.2, scripts in a project can be rearranged.

+If you want to rearrange using a GUI application, please check [RearrangeScripts](https://github.com/tanaikech/RearrangeScripts).

 #### IMPORTANT!
 > 1. For rearranging scripts, there is one important point. <u>**When scripts in a project is rearranged, version history of scripts is reset once.
 So if you don't want to reset the version history, before rearranging, please copy the project.**</u> By copying project, the project before rearranging is saved.